-What Does It Mean to Be Age-Friendly at Home in the Home Setting?
+What Does It Mean to Be Age-Friendly at Home in the Home Care Setting?

-An initiative of The John A. Hartford Foundation and the institute for Healthcare Improvement (IHI) in partnership with the American Hospital Association (AHA) and the Catholic Health Association of the United States (CHA).
+An initiative of The John A. Hartford Foundation and the Institute for Healthcare Improvement (IHI) in partnership with the American Hospital Association (AHA) and the Catholic Health Association of the United States (CHA).

+THE 4MS ARE PRACTICED AS A SET

+WHAT MATTERS

+Know and align care with each older adult's specific health outcome goals and care preferences, including but not limited to, supportive care services, advance care planning, end-of-life care and across settings of care.

+PRACTICE\

+- Ask the older adult What Matters most, document it, and share What Matters across the care team. - If the older adult's health care decisions are made by a family member, caregiver, or surrogate decision maker/DPOA ask what Matters most for the older adult. - Align the plan of care with What Matters most.

+MEDICATION

-THE 4MS ARE PRACTICED AS A SET PRACTICE WHAT MATTERS Know and align care with each older adult's specific health outcome goals and care preferences, including but not limited to, supportive care services, advance care planning, end-of-life care and across settings of care.
-Ask the older adult What Matters most, document it, and share What Matters across the care team If the older adult's health care decisions are made by a family member, caregiver, or surrogate decision maker/DPOA ask what Matters most for the older adult Align the plan of care with What Matters most MEDICATION If medication is necessary, use age-friendly medication that does not interfere with What Matters to the older adult, Mobility or Mentation across settings of care.
-Review for any potentially high-risk medication and, where applicable, appropriate and up-to-date medication use, document it and communicate it to the prescriber(s), and family/caregiver/surrogate decision maker/DPOA, and the care team Deprescribe or avoid any high-risk medication and, where applicable, appropriate and up-to-date medication use and document and communicate changes to the prescriber(s), and family/caregiver/surrogate decision maker/DPOA, and the care team Medications for consideration include benzodiazepines, opiods, highly anticholinergic medications, all prescription and over-the-counter sedatives and sleep medications, muscle relaxants, tricyclic, antidepressants, antipsychotic MENTATION Prevent, identify, treat and manage depression and dementia across settings of care.
-Screen for depression and document results and communicate the results to the family/caregiver/surrogate decision maker/DPOA, and the care team Screen for cognitive changes, document and communicate the results to the family/caregiver/surrogate decision maker/DPOA, and the care team Identify and manage factors contributing to depression and/or refer out Consider further evaluation and manage manifestations of cognitive changes, educate older adults and caregivers and/or refer out Consider employing, where applicable, delirium prevention strategies in the home MOBILITY Ensure that each older adult moves safely every day to maintain function and do What Matters.
-Ensure older adults have their personal adaptive equipment and know how to use it safely Screen for mobility risks and limitations, document and communicate the results Screen for environmental hazards, document and communicate the results of home safety assessment Ensure consistent and routine mobility in the home setting.
+If medication is necessary, use age-friendly medication that does not interfere with What Matters to the older adult, Mobility or Mentation across settings of care.

+- Review for any potentially high-risk medication and, where applicable, appropriate and up-to-date medication use. - Document and communicate it to the prescriber(s), and family/caregiver/surrogate decision maker/DPOA, and the care team. - Homecare providers only authorized to assist with medications normally self-administered work with families/caregivers to ensure an authorized professional is overseeing the medications used by the adult.
+Homecare staff recognize and report to designated individuals any unusual behaviors that occur following medication use. - Authorized professionals deprescribe or avoid any high-risk medication and, where applicable, appropriate and up-to-date medication use and document and communicate changes to the prescriber(s), and family/caregiver/surrogate decision maker/DPOA, and the care team. - Medications for consideration include benzodiazepines, opiods, highly anticholinergic medications, all prescription and over-the-counter sedatives and sleep medications, muscle relaxants, tricyclic, antidepressants, antipsychotic.

+MENTATION

+Prevent, identify, treat and manage depression and dementia across settings of care.

+- Monitor for depression and document results and communicate the results to the family/caregiver/ surrogate decision maker/DPOA, and the care team. - Monitor for cognitive changes, document and communicate the results to the family/caregiver/surrogate decision maker/DPOA, and the care team, home care providers adhere to principles of safe care in the home and if they "see something they report it to the designated individual" who is authorized to follow up. - Identify and manage factors contributing to depression and/or refer out. - Homecare providers help manage these challenges by co-creating safe daily activity routines and engaging is meaningful conversation. - Consider employing, where applicable, delirium prevention strategies in the home.

-How the 4Ms are practiced and translated to the home setting of care
+\How the 4Ms are practiced and translated to the home setting of care